 This country report gives an overview of the Italian country component of EUROMOD.
-The report presents the basic information on the Italian tax-benefit system valid in 2015-18 (as of 30th June in corresponding year), it explains which taxes and benefits are simulated in EUROMOD, together with the key aspects of implementation, and how well the model represents actual income distribution and monetary aggregates.
+The report presents the basic information on the Italian tax-benefit system valid in 2016-19 (as of 30th June in corresponding year, if not differently specified), it explains which taxes and benefits are simulated in EUROMOD, together with the key aspects of implementation, and how well the model represents actual income distribution and monetary aggregates.

-The current Italian country model uses the Italian Statistics on Income and Living conditions 2016 (IT-SILC), which is the national component of EU-SILC survey with more detailed variables1.
+The current Italian country model uses the Italian Statistics on Income and Living conditions 2017 (IT-SILC), which is the national component of EU-SILC survey with more detailed variables.